juanlu-urjc/robotic_vision_21/docs/index.md

 Then, I program the code using Python language.
 I use a **PD controller** and adjust the params to get a loop in 40 seconds.
 For this solution, it is very important that the **Brain parameter is 30**.
 Otherwise, the car would be very unstable.

+After many trials to adjust the controller parameters, a lap is completed in just over 30 seconds.

-This video shows the operation.
+This video shows the result.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=tP3CVYRr85c
 " target="_blank"><img src="http://img.youtube.com/vi/tP3CVYRr85c/0.jpg"